PostgREST/postgrest/auth.rst

 Asymmetric Keys
 ~~~~~~~~~~~~~~~

 As described in the :ref:`configuration` section, PostgREST accepts a ``jwt-secret`` config file parameter.
 If it is set to a simple string value like "reallyreallyreallyreallyverysafe" then PostgREST interprets it as an HMAC-SHA256 passphrase.
-However you can also specify a literal JWT key JSON value.
-For example, you can use an RSA-256 public key such as:
+However you can also specify a literal JSON Web Key (JWK) or set.
+For example, you can use an RSA-256 public key encoded as a JWK:

 .. code-block:: json